Brand Naming Guidelines that Set You Up for Retail Success

 5. Research for Available Trademark and Domain

 The United States Patent and Trademark Office offers a free online tool (TESS) for searching existing and pending trademark names.
 Successfully earning a registered trademark means big value for your brand and protection from other people copying it.
+Having a unique trademark, and it getting approved, is a big step in the continuation and creation of your brand.
+That’s why you must be careful when making your trademark, as other people have the right to file a trademark notice of opposition if they think it can cause confusion to the public.
+Taking care in this area could be paramount to your brand.
 After developing your top 10 name possibilities, start here to see if your name is already owned by someone in the same product class.

 Google it!
 Google is the fastest and easiest way to see who else is using your name options and to determine if they are actual competitors or are in unrelated product categories.